Loss of smell could join list of COVID-19 symptoms, Omaha physicians say

 “I think there’s something to it,” said Dr. Christie Barnes, an Omaha nose and sinus surgeon with Nebraska Medicine.
 “I think it may just be another question we want to start asking people.”

-Friday, the presidents of the British Rhinological Society and ENT UK, a group that represents British ear, nose and throat doctors, wrote that reports from Germany indicate more than two in three patients confirmed to have coronavirus disease have loss of smell, called anosmia.
-In South Korea, some 30 percent of patients testing positive report lost smell as their main symptom in an otherwise mild illness.
+On Friday, the presidents of the British Rhinological Society and ENT UK, a group that represents British ear, nose and throat doctors, wrote that reports from Germany indicate that more than two out of three patients confirmed to have coronavirus disease have loss of smell, called anosmia.
+In South Korea, some 30% of patients testing positive report lost smell as their main symptom in an otherwise mild illness.

 The two groups also wrote that asking adults with loss of smell but no other symptoms to self-isolate for seven days might help reduce the number of otherwise symptom-free people who continue to unknowingly spread the disease.